Marusoftware/Marutools/language/readme.txt

  af : Afrikaans
  zh* : Chinese(Hant and Hans)

+And these languages were transrated by human: ja-JP : Japanese

 If you want another one, please contact here.
 Mail: marusoftware@outlook.jp